 This GCSE in Physical Education will equip students with the knowledge, understanding, skills and values they need to be able to develop and maintain their performance in physical activities.
 Students will also gain an understanding of how physical activities benefit health, fitness and wellbeing.
 Students will develop their theoretical knowledge and understanding of applied anatomy and physiology, movement analysis and physical training.
-Students will explore factors of health, fitness and wellbeing and how these can impact our own and others' performance, as well as elements of sports psychology and how the mind can affect the body.
+They will explore factors of health, fitness and wellbeing and how these can impact our own and others' performance, as well as elements of sports psychology and how the mind can affect the body.
 We will focus on skill development, guidance and feedback, as well as knowledge that learners can then apply to their own learning in practical situations in order to improve their performance.

-Component 1 Component 2 Component 3 Component 4 Fitness and Body Systems Health and Performance Practical Performance Personal Exercise Programme applied anatomy and physiology, Movement analysis, Physical training and Use of data.
-Health, fitness and wellbeing, Sport psychology, Socio-cultural influences and Use of data.
+Component 1 Component 2 Component 3 Component 4 Fitness and Body Systems Health and Performance Practical Performance Personal Exercise Programme Applied anatomy and physiology, movement analysis, physical training and use of data.
+Health, fitness and wellbeing, sport psychology, socio-cultural influences and use of data.
 Skills during individual and team activities, general performance skills.
-Aim and planning analysis, Carrying out and monitoring the PEP, Evaluation of the PEP.
-(PEP) Written examination: Written examination: Non-examined Non-examined 1 hour and 45 minutes 36% of the 1 hour and 15 minutes 24% of the assessment assessment qualification 90 marks qualification 70 marks Internally marked and externally moderated 30% of the qualification 105 marks (35 marks per activity) Internally marked and externally moderated 10% of the qualification 20 marks
+Aim and planning analysis, carrying out and monitoring the PEP, evaluation of the PEP.
+(PEP) Written examination: Written examination: Non-examined Non-examined 1 hour and 30 minutes 36% of the 1 hour and 15 minutes 24% of the assessment assessment qualification 80 marks qualification 60 marks Internally marked and externally moderated 30% of the qualification 105 marks (35 marks per activity) Internally marked and externally moderated 10% of the qualification 20 marks

-Opportunities after completing this course include A-Level PE, BTEC Level 3 in Sport, and a deeper understanding of Human Biology and Body Systems.
+Opportunities after completing this course include A-Level PE, BTEC Level 3 in Sport, and a deeper understanding of human biology and body systems.
 Further education can offer qualifications such as; Sports management, Sports Development, Sports Science and Sports Coaching, as well as Physical Education teaching and Physiotherapy, to name a few.
-Career paths in advertising, diet and nutrition and Sports Analysis could also be an option.
+Career paths in advertising, diet and nutrition and sports analysis could also be an option.

-The course is assessed 30% through practical performance, with the other 70% being theoretical based assessment in the form of a written examination.
+The course is assessed 30% through practical performance, with the other 70% being theoretical based assessment in the form of a written examinations and coursework.
 Students will be required to perform in three different physical activities in the role of player/performer, one team activity, one individual activity and one activity of their choice, either a team or individual activity.
-Within these activities they will have to demonstrate their skills in isolation/unopposed situations and demonstrate their skills in a formal/competitive situation while under pressure.
+Within these activities they will have to demonstrate their skills in isolation and unopposed situations as well as in a formal competitive situation whilst under pressure.